 The real answer.
 It depends

 It really depends on who is investing.
-Is it YC (one of the world's best startup accelerators?) you wont have much choice on your valuation, or is it some random angel investor?
+Is it YC (one of the world's best startup accelerators?) you wont have much choice on your valuation (and we suggest you take it), or is it some random angel investor?

 They will look at: